 • Cardiac examination of patients, such as MR, CT, SPECT.

-The course will give you the skills to:
+The course gives you the skills to:

 • Select the appropriate method to use in your research.